carrot-ar/trevor/README.md

-# Carrot Simulator
+# Trevor

-Welcome to the Carrot simulator!
+Welcome to the Trevor, the Carrot simulator!
 This simulator is a CLI tool to simulate mobile devices connecting to and running on the Carrot framework.

 ## Installation